apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/cluster-management/restart-postgresql-cluster.md

 :::note

-All pods restart in the order of learner -> follower -> leader and the leader may change after the cluster restarts.
+A concurrent restart is triggered and the leader may change after the cluster restarts.

 :::